https://youtu.be/frEgAyJ7td4

 - enhanced DUI penalties.

-For more information on this subject, please see our article, the the consequences of refusing a DUI blood or breath test.
+For more information on this subject, please see our article, the consequences of refusing a DUI blood or breath test.

 We are a firm whose lawyers include former prosecutors and cops.
 We now use our law enforcement experience to defend people accused of DUI throughout Southern California.